clementtalleu/trigger-mapping/docs/schema_validate.md

 This command is ideal for integration into your CI pipeline.
 By running it as part of your test suite, you can automatically prevent schema drifts from being merged, ensuring that your database and your application code always remain synchronized.

-> **Note:** While the command performs a thorough check of the trigger's metadata (name, table, events, timing, scope, and associated function), it does not perform a deep comparison of the SQL logic inside the trigger body or function.
+> **Note:** While the command performs a thorough check of the trigger's metadata (name, table, events, when, scope, and associated function), it does not perform a deep comparison of the SQL logic inside the trigger body or function.
 This level of validation already provides a very high degree of confidence in your schema's integrity.